Paget Gorman Signed Speech (PGSS)

 Signs

-Below are a list of signs that find most useful and how to make them, modelled by our very own staff!
+Below are a list of signs that we find most useful and how to make them, modelled by our very own staff!

 WE ARE ADDING TO THIS PAGE - CHECK BACK SOON FOR UPDATES!